ShanqiBao/lymph-node-counting-and-visualization/README.md

 # lymph-node-counting-and-visualization

-For lymph nodes, the following was carried out:
+For lymph nodes, the following were carried out:

 1. Spatial coordinate extraction
 2. Regional counting by zones